What Year Is My Dishwasher? Here’s How to Tell!

 An opened dishwasher with newly cleaned plates

 You’re happy to know more about your dishwasher, but the information doesn’t mean much without context.
-What is the average lifespan of a dishwasher?

-Dishwashers last between ten and twenty years.
 That said, the lifespan of a dishwasher is not set in stone.
 Several factors impact its lifespan, so let’s talk about those now.

 Manufacturer

 Samsung, Whirlpool, Thermador, Maytag, and KitchenAid dishwashers are known to last about a decade.
-Compare that to dishwashers from LG, Kenmore, Frigidaire, Electrolux, Blomberg, and Beko.
-Those dishwashers have about twice the lifespan on average.

 Maintenance

 This is something we’ll talk more about in the next section, but taking care of your dishwasher when it’s not in use is infinitely important.
-If you slack off on the maintenance, then gunk buildup and other issues are likelier to happen, shortening the life of your dishwasher.

 Frequency of Use

-How often you use your dishwasher is also important.
-If you’re someone who can’t go more than two days without running the dishwasher, then yours won’t last as long as someone who only runs theirs, maybe once a week.
+If you can’t go more than two days without running the dishwasher, then yours won’t last as long as someone who only runs it maybe once a week.

 What Maintenance Does a Dishwasher Need?